 - Occupancy.
 Investment properties have higher rates than owner occupied.

 - Type of property.
-High rise condos, manufactured homes, vacant lots are just a few of the property types that may have a higher rate than a single family “stick built” home.
+High rise condos, vacant lots are just a few of the property types that may have a higher rate than a single family “stick built” home.